News|Articles|February 6, 2026

 SHOW MORE

-Experts and interested parties are digging into the pharmacy benefit manager (PBM) reform provisions that were included in the massive spending bill that President Donald Trump signed into law on Feb 3.
-We spoke to several of them and read some (not all) of the language ourselves.
+Experts and interested parties are digging into the pharmacy benefit manager (PBM) reform provisions that were included in the massive spending bill that President Donald Trump signed into law on Feb.
+3. We spoke to several of them and read some (not all) of the bill’s language ourselves.
 Here are seven things to know to understand PBM reform.

 Medicare and commercial plans are addressed differently in the law

 The recently signed law addresses PBM conduct in Medicare Part D plans and in commercial plans separately.
 Within the sections on commercial health plans, there is a mandate for 100% pass-through of rebates that PBMs and their affiliates, including group purchasing organizations, receive from pharmaceutical manufacturers.
-The requirement of 100% pass-through is significant because PBMs will have to assess all of their client contracts in the commercial space to determine whether they comply, says Theresa C. Carnegie, an attorney with Mintz that works with health plans and PBMs.
+The requirement of 100% pass-through is significant because PBMs will have to assess all their client contracts in the commercial space to determine whether they comply, says Theresa C. Carnegie, an attorney with Mintz who works with health plans and PBMs.

-“Delinking” PBM compensation from list prices and the any willing provider/pharmacy provisions only apply in Medicare Part D. The legislation defines a bona fide service fee as a flat, fair market value fee.
+“Delinking” PBM compensation from list prices and the so-called any willing provider/pharmacy provisions only applies in Medicare Part D. The legislation defines a bona fide service fee as a flat, fair market value fee.
 But Carnegie says that the law doesn’t ban rebates and that rebates are not in violation of this bona fide service as long as the PBM passes them all to the plan.
-In other words, she said, Part D PBMs can’t keep rebates as compensation because they would be in violation of the bona fide service fee requirement.
+In other words, she says, Part D PBMs can’t keep rebates as compensation because they would be in violation of the bona fide service fee requirement.

-The “any willing pharmacy” provisions concerning the PBMs’ network of pharmacies also apply only to Medicare Part D, not to PBMs and their commercial market customers.
+The any willing pharmacy provisions concerning the PBMs’ network of pharmacies also apply only to Medicare Part D, not to PBMs and their commercial market customers.
 CMS had already issued any willing pharmacy rules, but language in the PBM provisions in the spending bill will put the force of statute behind the rules.

 Group purchasing organizations are included